 #5 Maria Island

 If Rottnest Island is too close to the city for your taste, you should try visiting Maria Island located off mainland Tasmania.
 Apart from being secluded from the rest of the country, Maria Island is also a national park, so no vehicles are allowed, not even the occasional bus.
-This is definitely the ultimate paradise walks and cycling.
 Experience true natural immersion without the interruption of car horns and vehicle pollution.
-Unlike Rottnest Island, the ride is not a short one, as it can take up to 2 and a half weeks, depending on how much you want to see.
+Unlike Rottnest Island, the ride is not a short one, as it can take up to two and a half weeks, depending on how much you want to see.
 Saying that, it’s the perfect opportunity for a camping trip so be sure to bring the right equipment for survival, bike tools too.